DEAN-ngo/elimupi/README.md

 After you finished the installation you need to visit [admin.elimupi.online](http://admin.elimupi.online) login with the Admin account and go to Manage --> "Please follow the directions to register your device, so that it can synchronize with the central server."

 ## Notes
-**NOTE1**: This install is tested to work with [Raspberry Pi OS Lite 64 bits image , Release date: December 5th 2023.](https://downloads.raspberrypi.com/raspios_oldstable_lite_armhf/images/raspios_oldstable_lite_armhf-2023-12-06/2023-12-05-raspios-bullseye-armhf-lite.img.xz) on a Raspberry Pi model 4.
+**NOTE1**: This install is tested to work with [Raspberry Pi OS Lite 64 bits image , Release date: March 15th 2024.](https://downloads.raspberrypi.com/raspios_lite_arm64/images/raspios_lite_arm64-2024-03-15/2024-03-15-raspios-bookworm-arm64-lite.img.xz?_gl=1*1q9l249*_ga*NjU5MDEzODA2LjE3MTgzOTMxNTQ.*_ga_22FD70LWDS*MTcxODQ0OTM0MS4zLjAuMTcxODQ0OTM0MS4wLjAuMA..) on a Raspberry Pi model 5.